datastorm-open/shinybatch/README.md

 ### Description of the CRON

-Before calling the CRON, we first create the file that it will launch.
+Before calling the CRON, we first create the file that it will launch with **cron_init**.
 By default, it looks like this:

 <img src="inst/img/default_cron.PNG" width="400">

-... but the head lines can be customized:
+... but the head lines can be customized by filling the *head_rows* argument:

 <img src="inst/img/custom_cron.PNG" width="400">

 <br>

 Once the file has been created, the cron is launched using the **cron_start** function.
-The default cmd argument is:
+The default *cmd* argument is:
 ``Rscript /path/to/cron_script.R /path/to/conf 1``,

 with 2 args being the *conf.yml* directory an the maximum number of simultaneous running tasks at a given time... but it can be customized.